fcocasa/Python_Developer_Qualification_Task/README.md

 # Python Developer Qualification Task

 ## Important!
 In script.py, from line 88 to end, is not in the video.
+It addresses the task of verifying whether one of the extracted titles is of type int.

 ## Overview:
 Create a Python script that demonstrates key Python skills, including making an HTTP GET request, using list comprehension with a conditional filter, type checking, and utilizing f-strings.